 Then my son went completely dark.
 His sister, who was his emergency contact at work, received a call from his HR department.
 Her brother had not shown up for work in five days and was unreachable.

 She and I raced to his Brooklyn apartment not knowing what we'd find.
 He was holed up in his bedroom.
 Empty vodka bottles littered the floor and his bed.
 The room was a mess.
 He was so drunk I was amazed he was still conscious.

-A 3rd rehab follows, then a 4th.
-My young man is now 28.
+A 3rd rehab followed, then a 4th.
+My young man was now 28.

 “You mean I can’t come home?” he said.

 “Home is not helping you.”
 I was firm.
 I was resolute.
 I was heartbroken.
 I am doing what is best I told myself over and over so I could actually go through with it.